Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions: Simulation Study

 In this setting, we generate directed Erd\H{o}s--R\'enyi graphs and outcomes from (\ref{equ: outcome}) with $\beta=1$.
 Here, the graphs are generated independently of the covariate information.
 The following Figure \ref{fig:setting1} summarizes the results of this setting.

 \FloatBarrier

 \FloatBarrier

-Figure \ref{fig:setting1} shows that SNIPE, Reg-SNIPE, and VIM-SNIPE are unbiased across all settings.
+Figure \ref{fig:setting1} shows that $\SNIPE$, $\Reg$, and $\VIM$ are unbiased across all settings.
 However, DM and \cite{Lin2013}'s estimator are biased under all settings.
-The bias tends to increase as indirect effects become stronger as expected.
-Reg-SNIPE and VIM-SNIPE outperform the SNIPE estimator in terms of relative MSE, particularly when there is a greater proportion of observed covariates.
-The relative MSEs of DM and \cite{Lin2013}'s estimator are dominated by their bias, which are much worse than that of SNIPE, Reg-SNIPE, and VIM-SNIPE.
+The bias tends to increase as indirect effects become stronger as expected. $\Reg$ and $\VIM$ outperform $\SNIPE$ in terms of relative MSE, particularly when there is a greater proportion of observed covariates.
+The relative MSEs of DM and \cite{Lin2013}'s estimator are dominated by bias and are much larger than that of $\SNIPE$, $\Reg$, and $\VIM$.